 Top of the page

-To position the implant, the surgeon makes a cut (incision) in the bottom crease of the breast, in the armpit, or along the lower edge of the areola.
-(The areola is the coloured area around the nipple).
-The surgeon carefully adjusts the implant to the correct shape and position.
-Then the incision is closed with stitches.
+Your doctor makes a cut (incision) in the bottom crease of the breast, the armpit, or along the lower edge of the nipple and the areola (the coloured area around the nipple).
+Then your doctor makes a pocket under the muscle or breast tissue.
+He or she puts in the implant and adjusts it to the correct shape, size, and position.
+Your doctor then closes the incision with stitches.

-During mammography, the breast has to be squeezed tightly to get accurate images.
+During a mammogram, the breast has to be squeezed tightly to get accurate images.
 In rare cases, this causes a breast implant to leak or rupture.

 Be sure to tell the person who schedules your mammogram that you have implants.
 The technician will need to know what type of implants you have (saline or silicone) and whether they are behind or in front of the chest muscle.
 The technician may need to take more views than during a typical screening.
 In some cases, MRI scans may be needed to get a clear image.